 Instructions

-- Continuing: Once you've got all the dough ingredients measured, combine the dough on low speed for about a minute, then turn up the speed to medium-low and knead until the dough is smooth, about 5 minutes.
+- Mix the dough on Low speed for about a minute, then turn up the speed to Medium-Low and knead until the dough is smooth, about 5 minutes.

-- Shape the dough into a ball and place in a greased bowl.
-Cover and put in a warm place to rest until doubled, about 3 hours.
+- Shape the dough into a ball and place in an oiled bowl.
+Cover and put in a warm place to rest until doubled, about 2 to 3 hours.
 The oven with just the light on works well.

 - If you’re baking on the same day, proceed to the next step.
 Otherwise, refrigerate the dough, tightly covered in the bowl, until you’re ready to bake (up to 3 days).
 This will also develop more flavor.
 Allow the dough to come to room temperature for an hour before continuing.